mounchiliu/IndividualProject/README.md

 **Notes for DynSLAM**

-**DynSLAM** present a stereo-based dense mapping algorithm which is able to simultaneously reconstruct the static background, the moving objects and the potentially moving but currently stationary objects (e.g. parked cars) separately.
+**DynSLAM** presents a stereo-based dense mapping algorithm which is able to simultaneously reconstruct the static background, the moving objects and the potentially moving but currently stationary objects (e.g. parked cars) separately.

   1. Pre-process the input by computing a dense map, sparse scene flow and semantic segmentation of the RGB data.